microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ✏️ Lab scenario
 ---

-For this portion of the lab, we've been tasked with collecting and combining daily files that are being shared with us in a cloud directory.
-The total number of files that will be added to this location will continue to grow over time, which we will need to account for when developing a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) data preparation solution.
+In this part of the lab, our goal is to collect and combine daily files from a cloud directory.
+The number of files in this directory will increase over time, so we need to create a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) data preparation solution that can handle this growth.

 ### Premium license mode

-Before we begin, we'll want to navigate to a new, empty or non-production workspace and confirm that a capacity has been assigned, if not we'll use this opportunity to enable the option by selecting one of the below values.
+First, we need to go to a new, empty or non-production workspace and check if it has a capacity assigned.
+If not, we can enable it by choosing one of these options below.

-1. In the top right corner of the workspace, select the **Settings** option.
+1. To access the settings, we’ll click the **Settings** option in the top right corner of the workspace.

     ![Settings selection](./Media/SettingsSelection.png)

-1. In the **Settings** pane, select the **Premium** tab and verify one of the following licensing modes listed below has been enabled.
+1. To check the licensing mode, within the **Settings** pane click the **Premium** tab.
+Then we’ll make sure one of the following modes is enabled.

     **License mode:**
     - [Premium per user](https://docs.microsoft.com/power-bi/admin/service-premium-per-user-faq)